 By: Dr Anton Olaj

-With all this, it seems unimportant whether the process of denationalisation is the result of the policy of recklessness of the globalist advocates of immigration or just the result of the conformism and decadence of Slovenian politics.
+With all this, it seems unimportant whether the process of denationalisation is the result of the policy of recklessness of the globalist advocates of immigration or simply the result of the conformism and decadence of Slovenian politics.